SPH-DEM Examples

 The following lines were introduced in order to check the value of some variables on the terminal:

-The simulation can be started with the command Solve, so that:
+The simulation can be started with the command Solve

 Simulation visualisation